coleenquadros/configuration/docs/app-sre/onboarding-app.md

 ## Overview

+As an application / service onboards with the AppSRE team, it requires all the developer / contributor teams to go through a process.
+This doc aims to lay out what the checklists are, and what the expectations might be from the developer side at each state, and AppSRE side for each stage.

+The onboarding phases are the following:

+- **Introduction / Engagement**.
+In this phase the application development team engages with AppSRE to verify the viability and supportability of the application.
+The application development team provides documentation around the application, and the AppSRE team analyzes it to certify that it follows the best-practices required to be accepted.
+After completing this phase the application is determined supportable by the AppSRE team.

+- **Onboarding**.
+During this phase the application development team, with the guidance and help of the AppSRE team, will self-service the deployment of the application via AppSRE's offerings.
+Most of the work that happens in this phase are PRs submitted by the application development team to onboard the application into App-Interface.

+## Introduction / Engagement

+The application development team must submit a JIRA issue to the [AppSRE project](https://issues.redhat.com/projects/APPSRE).

+This issue must contain or reference a google doc with the following bits of information:

+- A high level architecture of the service.
+Preferably with a diagram.
+- Service Owner contact and information about the (active) development team for escalations.
+- Internal and external dependencies.
+They must be testable and may include other services.
+- Specific application requirements / dependencies in the OpenShift cluster: affinity/anti-affinity, namespace co-location with other applications, etc.
+- Language stacks, main library dependencies and installation channels.
+- Information about the container images: `FROM` fields, and whether the stacks are being upgraded upon container image building.
+- Public routes and API endpoints / documentation.
+- Detailed and quantified data flow models.
+- Additional resources required: s3 buckets, etc.
+- Application continuity plan.
+Back up policies and recovery plan if data is lost or degraded.
+- Key SLIs and target SLOs.
+- Scalability and load testing of the application.
+- Capacity requirements and future growth forecast.
+- Service can run on OSD and deployed with dedicated-admin permissions.

+AppSRE team will follow-up with the team on the JIRA issue and work through the items in this list until the application can begin its onboarding process.

+## Onboarding

 Onboarding a new App onto the App-SRE's team contract involves many different steps.
 These are the requirements for the App to be fully onboarded:

 - The app is is properly defined in the [App-Interface](https://gitlab.cee.redhat.com/service/app-interface/tree/master/data/services)